-1. Linh Ung pagoda on Marble Mountains
+1. Linh Ung Pagoda on Marble Mountains

 Inside the pagoda’s main sanctuary are three Buddha statues: Sakyamuni in the middle, Maitreya on the right and Amitabha on the left.
 It also has a 7-level tower named Xa Loi Thap (Relics Tower) built in 1977.
-Xa Loi Thap has 200 stone statues of Visvabhadhra Bodhisattva, Manjusri Bodhisattva, Avalokitesvara Bodhisattva, Ksitigartha Bodhisattva, and the eighteen arhats, which was recognised as the relics tower has the most stone statues in Viet Nam.
+Xa Loi Thap has 200 stone statues of Visvabhadhra Bodhisattva, Manjusri Bodhisattva, Avalokitesvara Bodhisattva, Ksitigartha Bodhisattva, and the eighteen arhats.
+The Marble Mountains Relics Tower is thought to hold the most stone statues of any building in Vietnam

-2. Linh Ung pagoda on Son Tra Peninsula
+2. Linh Ung Pagoda on Son Tra Peninsula

-Leaving Linh Ung pagoda on Marble Mountains, taking a ride on Da Nang’s most beautiful road to Son Tra Peninsula with verdant jungles and tranquil atmosphere, we head to second Linh Ung Pagoda.
+Leaving Marble Mountains and heading north we take a ride on Da Nang’s most beautiful road past My Khe beach to our right and Da Nang city itself to our left, to Son Tra Peninsula with its verdant jungle and tranquil atmosphere (and the exclusive InterContinental Da Nang Sun Peninsula Resort), we head up to our second Linh Ung Pagoda.

-The most striking part of this pagoda is a white Lady Buddha statue leaning on the mountain, facing the sea, that can be seen from any place in the city.
-The Lady Buddha (Guanyin) Statue – the Buddha of Mercy is a white statue with 67 m in height built on the top of the lotus-shaped base, which is considered as the highest Buddha statue in Vietnam.
-Especially, there are 17 floors within the statue and each floor has 21 Buddha statues with different shapes, facial expression and posture.
-Most of Da Nang people believe that Lady Buddha is kindly looking after and protecting the city from storms and fisherman during their rough passage.
+The most striking part of this pagoda is the startling white ‘Lady Buddha’ statue in its grounds, facing the sea and seen from most parts of Da Nang city.
+‘Lady Buddha’ (Guanyin) – the Buddha of Mercy, is 67m tall built on top of its lotus-shaped base, and is considered to be the highest Buddha statue in Vietnam.
+Inside the statue are 17 floors and each floor has 21 Buddha statues with different shapes, facial expression and posture.
+Da Nang people believe that ‘Lady Buddha’ is looking out for and protecting our city from storms and our fisherman during rough seas.

-3. Linh Ung pagoda on Ba Na Mountain
+3. Linh Ung Pagoda on Ba Na Mountain

-Located on the eastern side of Ba Na mountain, this pagoda is an excellent place for you to have a spectacular panoramic view of the whole city, Da Nang Bay, coastline with stunning white sandy beaches stretching from Hai Van Pass to Marble Mountain.
-And of course, you can see Lady Buddha Statue.
+Located on the eastern side of Ba Na mountain, this pagoda has a spectacular panoramic view of Da Nang, its bay and coastline with stunning white sandy beaches stretching from Hai Van Pass to Marble Mountain.
+And of course, from here you can see’Lady Buddha’ up on Son Tra Peninsula!

-There is a pine tree with three different types of leaves, which is in the Red List of Threatened Trees in Vietnam, planted in front of the large stone yard.
-What is more appealing about this pagoda is a concrete statue of Sakyamuni Buddha with 27 m in height meditating on 6m high lotus-shaped base, which was crafted a story about the 8 stage of the Buddha’s life.
+Interestingly, there is a pine tree with three different types of leaves, from the ‘Red List’ of Threatened Trees in Vietnam, planted in front of this pagoda.
+And a statue of Sakyamuni Buddha, 27m tall and meditating on its 6m lotus-shaped base – crafted to tell the story of the 8 stages of Buddha’s life.